mwganson/DynamicData/README.md

 =list(3;5;9;12)
 ```

-For Enumeration types (new to v2.34) you enter the enumerations as a list:
+For Enumeration types you enter the enumerations as a list:

 ```
-zero;one;two;three;four;five;six;seven
+("zero","one","two","three","four")
+["zero";"one";"two"]
 ```

+You will probably find it simpler to leave the Enumeration value blank, and then use DynamicData's Edit Enumerations command to fill in the values.
 Enumeration properties are always lists of strings.
 When the enumeration is accessed via the Expression Engine, such as in a spreadsheet, the result is an integer corresponding to the index of the selected enumeration item.
 For example, in the above enumeration if the user selects four, then the value returned by `=dd.ddMyEnum` is 4 because "four" is the 5th item in the enumeration and because this is a 0-indexed list.

 You may make use of these enumeration properties by also creating another list property, such as IntegerList, FloatList, or StringList that contains the same number of elements as the enumeration.
+See also the section below on Configurations for more ideas on using these versatile Enumeration property types.
 For example, make an IntegerList called MyInts:

 ```
 0;1;2;3;4;5;6;7